-While the road-snack offerings on the way to Tahoe are some of the best around (Ikeda's and In-n-Out, I'm looking at you), sometimes the whole traffic, ice, and chains situation tips the scales into the "not worth it" zone.
-Such was the case over New Years, which is why I opted to venture up there by train.
+While the road-snack offerings on the way to Tahoe are some of the best around, sometimes the whole traffic, ice, and chains situation tips the scale into not-worth-it territory.

-Of course, driving up there on a weather and traffic-free day is more cost and time effective, but for those instances that threaten a seven-hour car ride (a guy I sat next to on the chairlift suffered such a fate), the train's the way to go.
-Book Friday train rides a few weeks in advance though, people with the same idea snatch seats up for the weekend quickly.
+Of course, driving up to Tahoe on a clear, traffic-free day is more time effective, but for those times (hi, holiday weekend) that threaten a seven-hour car ride, this train's the way to go.
+Book Friday train rides a few weeks in advance as seats for the weekend can fill up quickly.
 Book tickets at amtrak.com.